netmod-wg/immutable-flag/draft-ietf-netmod-immutable-flag.md

 entries, the client may copy or subsequently delete any of the two leaf-list entries in \<running\>, but there is no way to delete the nodes from \<intended\> if those entries appear in \<system\>.

-## Error Response to Clients Updating Immutable Configuration
+## Error Response to Clients Overriding Immutable Configuration

-{{NETCONF-error}} provides examples of an attempt to update immutable configuration and the error response that the server might return.
+{{NETCONF-error}} provides examples of an attempt to override immutable configuration and the error response that the server might return.

 ~~~~
 {::include-fold error.xml}